robertz/node-billz/README.md

 Everyone has that one sample application they try to build every time they pick up a new language.
 Some folks like writing blogs, some build todo apps, I build a bill calendar.

-I have tried tracking monthly bills on calendars and spreadsheets but it was always a pain to keep up with those each month.
+I have tried tracking monthly bills on calendars and spreadsheets but it was always a pain to keep up with.
+The people I pay each month rarely change so it is easy to setup a list of bills and due dates.
+Once that is done Billz handles the rest.
-The people you pay each month rarely change so it is easy to setup a list of people or companies I pay each month and what day the payment is due.
-There are a few applications out there like Mint that do a pretty good job of tracking bills but I really do not like entering in all my account information just for a bill reminder.

-With a little configuration it is easy to get node-billz up and running.
+With minimal configuration it is easy to get node-billz up and running.
 The only requirement is that you have node installed on your machine and a MongoDB database available either on the local machine or hosted at mLab.

 Here is a sample configuration file (.env.node-billz)
 ```